stacks-network/sbtc-docs/src/architecture.md

 * Stackers must provide a Bitcoin address for sBTC deposits in the PoX contract.
 * Stackers are required to fulfill sBTC withdrawals.

+The following chart illustrates the main components of sBTC.

 ```mermaid
 erDiagram
     "PoX Contract" ||--|| "Stacks blockchain" : "Depoloyed on"